lucabmn/weatherly/README.md

 ## Small Weather Web App

+Build with NextJS.
-Weather API is missing for now
+Weather API is missing for now!

 ## Functions